 - The Fund’s overweight position to Australia moved to an underweight during the quarter and the underweight to Continental Europe moved to overweight.
 The market weight positions to the U.S. and Japan moved to underweight, and the U.K. moved to overweight from market weight.
 Overweight positions to Hong Kong and Canada were increased, as was the underweight to Singapore, and we kept an overweight to Mexico.

-- The Fund includes companies we believe offer favorable stock prices relative to our estimates of their intrinsic and net asset values (NAV).
-The Fund is well diversified by country, currency and property type.
-We think the earnings of the Fund's companies can grow at a somewhat faster rate than those in its benchmark index.
+- The Fund includes companies we believe offer favorable stock prices relative to our estimates of their intrinsic and net asset values (NAVs).
+It is well diversified by country, currency and property type.
+We think the earnings of these companies are likely to grow at a somewhat faster rate than those in the benchmark index.

 - The Fund’s risk profile remains broadly similar to the global property company investment universe.
-However, the Fund is tilted toward companies with what we believe are better quality assets, management teams capable of adding shareholder value, and somewhat less leverage.
-We think these features provide the financial flexibility to enable these management teams to effectively execute their business plans.
+However, the Fund is tilted toward companies with what we believe are better quality assets, management teams capable of adding shareholder value and somewhat less leverage.

 - The broad market landscape remains one of low growth, with some developed markets getting stronger and emerging markets slowing.
 We think lower oil prices support the majority of the world’s consumers.

 - Central banks policies have kept interest rate and inflation expectations low and stable.
 We think interest rates could increase somewhat later in the year as regional economies improve.

 - In our view, moderate growth is likely in property operating-level earnings of 3%-4% on average over the next few years.
 We think global real estate companies may produce earnings growth per share of about 7% per year on average through 2018.
 We also think dividend growth can increase in line with earnings growth, which may result in average earnings-plusdividend growth in the low double digits in the next few years.